 To investigate the relationship between nature of accidents and the economic development level, and to verify the result of data analysis, accidents data of various cities in China are also collected and analyzed.
 The sample cities include 12 cities, among which five cities have a per capita GDP of more than $16,000, four cities $10,000, and three cities $5,000.
 These cities represent various levels of motorization and the data will be compared with the national total.

+Non significant factors

+The result of ANOVA indicates that several factors do not have significant influence on the severity of traffic accidents.
+Together with the conclusions from previous studies on various factors such as driving experience, we could identify the boundary of the influence of different factors in an accident.

+Limitation

 Conclusions

 This study investigates into the severity and lethality of accidents using two new kinds of indices, utilizing the categorization of accidents to make analysis about the mechanism of accidents.
 The human damage indicator reflects the casualties or fatalities in accidents of various kinds, while the fatality rate indicator reflects the proportion of death among casualties in various types of accidents.
 Thus, upon comparing these indicators according to different ways of categorization, we find out that the major influential factors for an increasing severity of accidents in China are highly related to the speed of collision.
 Accidents on expressways, on roads with separated directions, during midnight, and relating speeding violations are of especially high level of fatality.
 Rear-end collisions can also be fatal.
-Once they involve casualty, the fality rate is rather high.
+Once they involve casualty, the fatality rate is rather high.
 Accidents involving parties of different mass levels or physical structures are also fatal.
 Hence we produce the following conclusion about future countermeasures for Chinese ever-increasing traffic volume and raising travelling speed.
 1) The road infrastructure should be improved to separate vehicle of different size and weight, 2) make helmet and other protections for riders mandatory, 3) enhance traffic safety education and raise the publicity of safe ways to travel, 4) limit the traveling speed and remove exceptionally slow vehicles, 5) raise truck and bus safety standards, 6) enhance traffic accidents statistics to include accident property data and driver/passenger restraints/protection status.

 Acknowledgement